eadmaster/pcrown/readme.md

 [old readme here](readme.txt.old)

 **P.N.: reportedly CyberWarriorX and SamIAm are still working privately on this project, and since this was forked many years ago it does not reflect the current status of their project.
-Btw since this was originally released with a GPL-2.0 license, i'd like to exercise my right to keep working on this and make improvements as long as a better translation patch is released.**
+Btw since this was originally [released with a GPL-2.0 license](https://github.com/eadmaster/pcrown/blob/master/LICENSE), i'd like to exercise my right to keep working on this and make improvements.**

 ## Current status